Shinto: The Way Home

 Reading “Shinto: The Way Home” was a profoundly enriching experience, offering insights not only into Shinto as a religious tradition but also into broader themes of spirituality, belonging, and the human connection to nature.
 Thomas P. Kasulis’s exploration of Shinto resonates with many aspects of my work, particularly in its emphasis on the importance of place and the interconnectedness of all things.

 One of the most striking aspects of the book is Kasulis’s presentation of Shinto as a way of life rather than a set of doctrines or beliefs.
 This refreshing perspective challenges the Western notion of religion as something that must be codified and systematised.
 Instead, Shinto is presented as a living tradition, one that is experienced through rituals, relationships, and a deep sense of place.
-This resonates with my belief in the importance of grounding therapy in clients’ lived experiences rather than imposing rigid frameworks or models.

 I Encourage Clients and Colleagues to Incorporate the Teachings from “Shinto: The Way Home”